YinHK-gameDev/unity-learn/camera & render pipelines/Render pipelines/HDRP.md

 HDRP utilizes physically based Lighting techniques, linear lighting, HDR lighting, and a configurable hybrid Tile/Cluster deferred/Forward lighting architecture.
 It gives you the tools you need to create applications such as games, technical demos, and animations to a high graphical standard.

-> Note: Projects that you make with HDRP aren't compatible with the Universal Render Pipeline (URP).
+> **Note**: Projects that you make with HDRP aren't compatible with the Universal Render Pipeline (URP).
 You must decide which render pipeline your Project uses before you start development; HDRP features aren't cross-compatible between HDRP and URP.

 ### ref
 https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@16.0/manual/index.html